ibm-cloud-docs/powervs-vpc/quickstart-next-steps.md

 </BODY></HTML>
 ```

-## Mount file storage share from VPC on PowerVS instance
+## Mount file storage share from VPC on a PowerVS instance
 {: #solution-quickstart-nfs-mount}
 {: step}

-The file storage share created in the VPC can be mounted on the PowerVS instance to share files between landscape.
+The file storage share that is created in the VPC can be mounted on the PowerVS instance to share files between landscape.

-1. Run the below commands in a terminal on the the **PowerVS Aix/Linux instance**.
+1. Run the following commands in a terminal on the **PowerVS Aix/Linux instance**.
 Fetch the value `nfs_host_or_ip_path` from the outputs of the deployment in the project configuration screen.

 **For Linux (RHEL/SLES) Instance:**
 ```sh